-$$c_0 = a_1 c_1 + a_2 c_2 + \sigma_v^2, \qquad c_1 = a_1 c_0 + a_2 c_1, \qquad c\eta = a_1 c{\eta-1} + a_2 c{\eta-2}, \quad \eta \ge 1$$ (3.80)
+$$c_0 = a_1 c_1 + a_2 c_2 + \sigma_v^2, \qquad c_1 = a_1 c_0 + a_2 c_1, \qquad c\eta = a_1 c{\eta-1} + a_2 c{\eta-2}, \quad \eta \ge 1$$ (3.79)

-Once the covariances $c_0$ , $c_1$ , $c_2$ are known (estimated from data or derived theoretically) the three parameters $a_1$ , $a_2$ , $\sigma_u^2$ can be easily found as the system of equations is linear.
+Once the covariances c_0 , c_1 , c_2 are known (estimated from data or derived theoretically) the three parameters a_1 , a_2 , σ_u^2 can be easily found as the system of equations is linear.
 These equations are called Yule - Walker equations as they were introduced by Yule (1927) and Walker (1931), both British statisticians who, starting from an analysis of sunspot numbers, studied autoregressive processes and in particular their periodogram and autocorrelation properties.

 Obviously, higher order AR and ARMA models can be formulated, and actually are in common use, along with additional families such as ARIMA(p,d,q) (standing for autoregressive integrated moving average models) and ARFIMA(p,d,q) (with the additional 'F' standing for fractional).
 However, we will not refer to them, preferring to base our analyses on the Stochastic School, pioneered by A. Kolmogorov, which offers more solid grounds, both for foundation and application, than the Time Series School.
+As will be seen in Chapter 7, useful tasks such as application of stochastics in simulation can be undertaken in a generic and simple manner without any reference to such non-parsimonious models.

-We should note, however, that the latter School and its models are way more popular than the former in many disciplines, including hydrology and climatology.
-It appears that the Time Series School was initiated by the American economist W.M.
+We should note, however, that the Time Series School and its models are way more popular than the Stochastic School in many disciplines, including hydrology and climatology.
+It appears that the former was initiated by the American economist W.M.
 Persons.
 In studying the problem "When to buy or sell", Persons (1919) introduced the study of time series, which he called statistical series, and asserted that they "result from the combination of four elements: secular trend, seasonal variation, cyclical fluctuation, and a residual factor."
 He also proposed methods for "Eliminating secular trends" and "Eliminating seasonal variation".
-Interestingly, the Ukrainian/Russian/Soviet mathematical statistician and economist Slutsky (1927) demonstrated that what Persons (and other economists) regarded as cyclical component is nothing but a statistical artefact with no essential meaning (see e.g. Kyun and Kim 2006; Barnett, 2006).
+Interestingly, the Ukrainian/Russian/Soviet mathematical statistician and economist Slutsky (1927) demonstrated that what Persons (and other economists) regarded as cyclical component is only a statistical artefact with no essential meaning (see e.g. Kyun and Kim 2006; Barnett, 2006).
 Subsequently, the notion of a cyclical component was abandoned but the decomposition of a time series to the remaining three components, trends, seasonal variation and residuals is popular even today.